 The Bottom Line

 Nebulised hypertonic saline was no better than nebulised normal saline in preventing hospitalisation of infants with bronchiolitis presenting to the Emergency Department.
-In fact, it was associated with minor adverse effects.
-If you want to give an infant with acute bronchiolitis something nebulised, then make it normal saline.
+It was associated with minor adverse effects.
+If you want to give an infant with acute bronchiolitis something nebulised, make it normal saline.

 Reviewed by: Tessa Davis